MicrosoftEdge/WebView2Feedback/specs/Media.md

   /// \snippet AudioComponent.cpp IsMuted
   [propget] HRESULT IsMuted([out, retval] BOOL* value);

-  /// Adds an event handler for the `IsAudioPlayingChanged` event.
+  /// Adds an event handler for the `IsDocumentPlayingAudioChanged` event.
-  /// `IsAudioPlayingChanged` is raised when the IsAudioPlaying property changes value.
+  /// `IsDocumentPlayingAudioChanged` is raised when the IsDocumentPlayingAudio property changes value.
   ///
-  /// \snippet AudioComponent.cpp IsAudioPlayingChanged
+  /// \snippet AudioComponent.cpp IsDocumentPlayingAudioChanged
-  HRESULT add_IsAudioPlayingChanged(
+  HRESULT add_IsDocumentPlayingAudioChanged(
-      [in] ICoreWebView2IsAudioPlayingChangedEventHandler* eventHandler,
+      [in] ICoreWebView2IsDocumentPlayingAudioChangedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);

-  /// Remove an event handler previously added with `add_IsAudioPlayingChanged`.
+  /// Remove an event handler previously added with `add_IsDocumentPlayingAudioChanged`.
-  HRESULT remove_IsAudioPlayingChanged(
+  HRESULT remove_IsDocumentPlayingAudioChanged(
       [in] EventRegistrationToken token);

   /// Indicates whether any audio output from this CoreWebView2 is playing.
   /// This property will be true if audio is playing even if IsMuted is true.
   /// if there are audio currently playing.
   ///
-  /// \snippet AudioComponent.cpp IsAudioPlaying
+  /// \snippet AudioComponent.cpp IsDocumentPlayingAudio
-  [propget] HRESULT IsAudioPlaying([out, retval] BOOL* value);
+  [propget] HRESULT IsDocumentPlayingAudio([out, retval] BOOL* value);
 }

-/// Implements the interface to receive `IsAudioPlayingChanged` events.
+/// Implements the interface to receive `IsDocumentPlayingAudioChanged` events.
 Use the
-/// IsAudioPlaying method to get the audible state.
+/// IsDocumentPlayingAudio method to get the audible state.
 [uuid(5DEF109A-2F4B-49FA-B7F6-11C39E513328), object, pointer_default(unique)]
-interface ICoreWebView2IsAudioPlayingChangedEventHandler : IUnknown {
+interface ICoreWebView2StagingIsDocumentPlayingAudioChangedEventHandler : IUnknown {
   /// Provides the event args for the corresponding event.
 No event args exist
   /// and the `args` parameter is set to `null`.
   HRESULT Invoke([in] ICoreWebView2* sender, [in] IUnknown* args);